huggingface/blog/gradio-5.md

 *   Support for running Gradio apps on mobile using PWA and potentially native app support

-*   More media components to support new modalities that emerging around images and videos
+*   More media components to support emerging modalities around images and videos

 *   A richer DataFrame component with support for common spreadsheet-type operations